derecklhw/vue3-awesome-cv-template/README.md

 ## Visitor Counter API

-This repository is a submodule of [k3ii/mscc-cloud-resume-challenge](https://github.com/k3ii/mscc-cloud-resume-challenge), which required the implementation of a visitor counter API using AWS services such as API Gateway, Lamdba and DynamoDB.
+This repository is a submodule of [k3ii/mscc-cloud-resume-challenge](https://github.com/k3ii/mscc-cloud-resume-challenge), which required the implementation of a visitor counter using different AWS services such as API Gateway, Lamdba and DynamoDB.

-You can implement your own visitor counter API to extend the *AWESOMENESS* of your resume and add the endpoint in `.env` file.
+Implement your own visitor counter API endpoints to extend the *AWESOMENESS* of your resume and update them in `.env` file.

 ```env
 VUE_APP_SET_VISITOR_COUNT_API=""
 VUE_APP_INCREMENT_VISITOR_COUNT_API=""
 ```

-If you **don't** want to use the visitor counter API, you just need to keep the values of the above environment variables empty.
+**Important:** If you don't want the visitor counter, you just need to keep the values of the above environment variables empty.

-### Expected Types and Responses of Visitor Counter API Endpoints
+### Types and Required Responses of the Visitor Counter API Endpoints

+Make sure to implement the following types and responses for the visitor counter API endpoints.

-1. Set Visitor Count
+1. Set Visitor Count - retrieve number of views

     ```sh
     {